eccenca/cmem-plugin-shapes/README-public.md

 [![eccenca Corporate Memory][cmem-shield]][cmem-link]

-You can install it with the [cmemc](https://eccenca.com/go/cmemc) command line clients with:
+This is a plugin for [eccenca](https://eccenca.com) [Corporate Memory](https://documentation.eccenca.com).
+You can install it with the [cmemc](https://eccenca.com/go/cmemc) command line client like this:

 ```
 cmemc admin workspace python install cmem-plugin-shapes